-It’s almost shocking that Face/Off (the sci-fi thriller, not to be confused with the special makeup effects competition show) ever got made at all.
+It’s almost shocking that Face/Off (the sci-fi thriller that's now streaming on Peacock, not Face Off, SYFY's special makeup effects competition show) ever got made at all.
 It’s hard to imagine how that pitch meeting must have gone, but it resulted in one of the wackiest and most fun thrillers of the late ‘90s.
-In it, Sean Archer and Castor Troy (both played alternatingly by John Travolta and Nicolas Cage) trade faces before spiraling into fight to the death.
+In it, Sean Archer and Castor Troy (both played alternatingly by John Travolta and Renfield's Nicolas Cage) trade faces before spiraling into fight to the death.

 FROM IDEA TO REALITY